How Kaptrix Works

 Full auditability

-Faster than traditional diligence, more structured than ad hoc review, more defensible than pure AI output.
+Faster than a manual review, more structured than ad hoc analysis, more defensible than a black-box summary.

 What Kaptrix will not do